-- FUEL FLOW: According to the selected unit of measure the flow is indicated in liters per hour (Lt/h) or gallons per hour (Gl/h). - REMAINING FUEL: Display the fuel remaining in the tank.
+- FUEL FLOW : According to the selected unit of measure the flow is indicated in liters per hour (Lt/h) or gallons per hour (Gl/h). - REMAINING FUEL: Display the fuel remaining in the tank.
+According to the selected unit of measure the flow is indicated in liters (Lt) or gallons (Gl).

+NOTE: The fuel remaining displayed here is not a measurement of the fuel in the tank, but it is calculated from the initial quantity and the burned quantity measured from the fuel flow transducer.
+BURNED FUEL : Display the fuel burned from the starting.
 According to the selected unit of measure the flow is indicated in liters (Lt) or gallons (GI).

-NOTE: The fuel remaining displayed here is not a measurement of the fuel in the tank, but it is calculated from the initial quantity and the burned quantity measured by the Rotax ECU (or measured by the external fuel flow transducer if installed).

-- BURNED FUEL: Display the fuel burned from the starting.
-According to the selected unit of measure the flow is indicated in liters (Lt) or gallons (GI). - ENDURANCE: Display the time to empty, calculated considering the fuel remaining and the actual fuel flow.
-If it is not possible to calculate the time to empty (for example if the engine is not running) the display shows --:-- - RANGE: Display the range calculated considering the fuel remaining, the actual fuel flow and the ground speed furnished by enable the "RMB" sentence on it; you must also set to "YES" the parameter "Ext.
-GPS for reserve indication" on System setup-->Fuel computer menu.
+- ENDURANCE : Display the time to empty, calculated considering the fuel remaining and the actual fuel flow.
+If it is not possible to calculate the time to empty (for example if the engine is not running) the display shows --:-- - RANGE : Display the range calculated considering the fuel remaining, the actual fuel flow and the ground speed furnished by the GPS.

 NOTE: if the display shows "WAITING GPS RMC" it means that the GPS don't have the fix.
-If it is not possible to calculate the range (for example if the engine is not running) the display shows --:--

-RESERVE: Display the fuel remaining at destination; the destination is intended as the approaching GPS waypoint.
+- If it is not possible to calculate the range (for example if the engine is not running) the display shows --:-- - RESERVE : Display the fuel remaining at destination; the destination is intended as the approaching GPS waypoint.
 If the number is negative it means that there is not enough fuel to reach the destination.

-To enable this indication you must connect an external GPS (as explained in "CON1 Connections" on chap.3) and
+To enable this indication you must connect an external GPS (as explained in "CON1 Connections" on chap.3) and enable the "RMB" sentence on it; you must also set to "YES" the parameter "Ext.
+GPS for reserve indication" on System setup-->Fuel computer menu.